martinos/blog/content/blog/function_composition.md

 end
 ```

-I used the `>>~` operator because `>>` was not available.
-This operator take a function on the left side and function on the right side and returns a function that is the composition of these two functions.
+I used the `>>~` operator instead of `>>` because this conflicts with another operator that we'll define in another article.
+The `>>~` takes a function on the left side and function on the right side and returns a function that is the composition of these two functions.

-Using this operator we can now rewrite the function that we are interested:
+Using this operator we can now rewrite the function that we are interested in:

 ```ruby
 fahren_to_celcius_str = to_celcius >>~ celcius_str